codarrenvelvindron/codarren.github.io/_drafts/Bitcoin_the_future_of_money.md

 **Fiat** is how we refer to the government-issued currencies.

 ## Is it safe?
-Being a decentralized currency, there is a ledger of transactions.
+Being a decentralized currency, there is a ledger of transactions that anyone can see.

 These transactions correspond to people buying and selling bitcoins.